hackclub/bunyan/README.md

 ### Stats API

 We could build some pretty great graphs & analytics tools if we could query the data we're storing.
+You can find a work-in-progress example of this at http://streamboot-bot.herokuapp.com.

 ### Websockets